Showmick119/Neural-Network-Single-Layer-Perceptron/README.md

 ## 👨‍💻 Author

 **Showmick Das**
-Computer Science @ Georgia Tech
+Computer Engineering @ Georgia Tech
-This project was developed as part of a CS1331 challenge to explore the intersection of machine learning and OOP.
+This project was developed to explore the intersection of foundational machine learning and Object Oriented Principles in Java.